-The length of the mantle of Stauroteuthis syrtensis is about 2 to 4 in.
-(5-10 cm), and its width about 1.6 in.
-(4 cm).
-The fins are roughly 1.6 to 2.4 in.
-(4-6 cm) wide.
-The eight tentacles are of unequal length, the longest extending to about 14 in.
-(35 cm).
-These are joined for two-thirds of their length by two webs, a dorsal complete membrane and a ventral partial one.
-That gives the animal a beautiful and fascinating umbrella-like shape.
+The length of the mantle of Stauroteuthis syrtensis is about 2 to 4 in (5-10 cm), and its width about 1.6 in (4 cm).
+The fins are roughly 1.6 to 2.4 in (4-6 cm) wide.
+The eight tentacles are of unequal length, the longest extending to about 14 in (35 cm).
+These are joined for two-thirds of their length by two webs, a dorsal complete membrane, and a ventral partial one.
+All this gives the animal a beautiful and fascinating umbrella-like shape.

 Bioluminescent Octopus Physical Characteristics

 A total of about 60 adhesive suckers exists on each arm.
 Twenty-five of these are larger and extend to the edge of the web.
 In the male, the first eight suckers are smaller and the rest large and conical.
 In the female, they are of an even size.

 Between suckers 8 to 25, there are conspicuous cirri.
 These are long, fleshy tendrils borne on the sides of the oral surface of the arms, the longest at sucker 20.
 A further 30 to 40 smaller, closely packed suckers are on the arm extensions and tips.

 The general texture is gelatinous and the animal is reddish-brown and translucent, with the internal organs visible through the skin.